McPerry11/McPerry11/README.md

 ## Mack Perry L. Co ([@McPerry11](https://github.com/McPerry11))

 I am a Bachelor of Science in Computer Science student, and also the current team leader of the Research & Development Unit at University of the East - College of Computer Studies and Systems (UE CCSS).
-I honed my problem-solving skills and critical and logical thinking in my high school years at a private Chinese school, and there I also gained my passion for programming.
-I learned that programming can be a tool to solve real-world problems and that I can make changes and improve the quality of life around me.
-I soon participated in multiple hackathons, which are essentially competitions for promoting solution technologies in existing economic, social, and environmental problems.
-I now have three years of full-stack development experience in web applications and have already built multiple web application systems.
+I am an experienced team leader with three years of full-stack development experience in web applications and have already built multiple web application systems.
 I aim to utilize and expand my knowledge, skills, and experiences by creating software solutions for real-world problems.

 ## Language & Tools
 ### What I already know...